-First of all we should clarify that if you have a older wood floor, say 50-100 years old, your floor may have permanent gaps throughout, and those gaps are likely filled with years of dirt and debris.
-This information does, however, still apply to your older floors, since, although they have permanent gaps, these gaps are likely to get larger during the winter months.
+First of all, we should clarify that if you have an older wood floor, say 50-100 years old, your floor may have permanent gaps throughout, and those gaps are likely filled with years of dirt and debris.
+However, this information still applies to your older floors since, although they have permanent gaps, these gaps are likely to get more prominent during the winter months.

 In Fargo, North Dakota, the humidity in the average house fluctuates between 38-55%.
 However, when we get cold snaps and our heating systems start working extra hard, the humidity starts to drop below “normal living conditions.”
-January and February of 2014 have proven to be an exceptionally cold winter, and homes are running their heating systems on overtime.
+January and February are especially cold, and homes run their heating systems over time.

 So what’s the solution to minimizing gaps?
 Humidity!

 So what’s the solution?
 Humidity!
 You wonder why you have been getting shocked 5 times a day and been waking up with a dry mouth.
 It’s too dry in your house!
 Keeping humidity between 38-55% is not just good for your wood floors.
 It’s also good for your trim work, cabinetry, wood furniture, and, of course, your comfort.

 It’s time to get a humidifier!
 Unfortunately, the $35 Walmart special isn’t going to cut it.
 You can either invest in 1 or 2 multi-room humidifiers, but they can be noisy and need to be maintained by constantly adding water.
 The best solution is to attach a humidifying system to your HVAC system.
 These will run you about $600 installed and are worth every penny.
 You just set the humidity to what you want, and the system takes care of the rest.
 However, there is a catch.

 Your 3 options: